Enzymatic cycle-based receivers for approximate maximum a posteriori demodulation of concentration modulated signals: Related Work

-In the molecular communication literature, molecular circuits have been studied for various applications.
+In the molecular communication literature, molecular circuits have also been studied for various applications.
 For example, \cite{MrAlessioMarcone:2017te,Marcone:2018kp} present genetic circuits for parity-check.
-As another example, \cite{Lombardo:TMBMC:2024,Veletic:TNB:2020} studied molecular circuits for inter-cellular communication and targeted drug delivery, however their analysis is based on deterministic models rather than stochastic models which are used in this paper.
+As another example, \cite{Lombardo:TMBMC:2024,Veletic:TNB:2020} studied molecular circuits for inter-cellular communication and targeted drug delivery.The key difference between these work and our is that we use stochastic, rather than deterministic, analysis.

-Although most of the work that uses chemical reactions in molecular communication is focused on the receiver side, there is also work that consider reaction-based transmitters and medium.
-For example, \cite{Deng:2017uw} uses chemical reactions to produce transmission signals for molecular communication, \cite{Arjmandi:TNB:2016} considers a transmitter that uses ion channels, \cite{Farahnak:TCOM:2019} considers the use of chemical reactions in the channel to improve communication performance.
-There is few work in molecular communications that studies the interaction between multiple reaction-based receivers.
-An early work is \cite{Chou:2013jd}.
-A recent work \cite{Vakillipoor:TCOM:2024} models the interaction between multiple absorbing receivers which can be considered to be a special type of chemical reactions.

-Synthetic biologists have found that the connection of a downstream molecular component to an upstream molecular circuit can have an adverse effect on the behaviour of the upstream circuit.
-The review paper \cite{McBride:PIEEE:2019} discusses these adverse effects in the context of molecular communications.
-The paper \cite{Ratti:Molecules:2022} studies the impact of the inter-connection of enzymatic circuits on mutual information.
-In this paper, we use time-scale separation to achieve high input impedance to minimise the impact of upstream enzymatic cycles.